How To Buy Alclair Monitors

 or “I’m new to this, tell me what to do!”

 Having custom made in-ear monitors is not like going to a big box store or online mega mall and ordering a pair of ear buds.
 In order for them to fit like a glove, you need to get impressions (sometimes called molds) made of your ears.
-If that sounds too complex, no worries, we have the Curve Universal fit monitors that sound very close to a custom.

 - Decide on the right monitor for you.
 Don’t get swayed by driver count, find the one that makes the most sense for you and your budget.